 Network For Good

-The recent release of United Way of New York State’s 2020 ALICE report revealed that 41% or nearly 100,000 households of our Rockland County neighbors either live in poverty or have a household income below the level needed to afford basic necessities.
-Many of our friends, family members and colleagues are part of the 41% and are one emergency away from bankruptcy, eviction, homelessness or food insecurity.
+The United Way of New York State’s 2020 ALICE report revealed that 41% or nearly 100,000 households of our Rockland County neighbors either live in poverty or have a household income below the level needed to afford basic necessities.
+Many of our friends, family members and colleagues are part of the 41% and are one emergency away from bankruptcy, eviction, homelessness, or food insecurity.

-For Rockland seniors on a fixed income, single parents, and families who were struggling prior to Covid-19, the pandemic and current economic downturn is more than an emergency, it is a disaster with enduring impact that will be experienced adversely for years.
+For Rockland seniors on a fixed income, single parents, and families who were struggling prior to Covid-19, the pandemic is more than an emergency, it is a disaster with enduring impacts that will be experienced adversely for years.

 Help us continue the fight for the 41% during Covid-19 and beyond by supporting our cause!